pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 - defaultKeyset
   - Type: Keyset
   - Default: n/a
-  - The default keyset to use.
+  - Default keyset to use.
 - networking
   - Type: INetworkingModule
   - Default: NetworkingModule
   - Configure custom origin, SSL, and subscribe retry policy.
-  - Default retry policy: RetryPolicy.exponential (subscribe only).
+  - Default subscribe retry policy: RetryPolicy.exponential.
-  - RetryPolicy options:
+  - Available values:
     - RetryPolicy.none()
     - RetryPolicy.linear({backoff, maxRetries, maximumDelay})
     - RetryPolicy.exponential({maxRetries, maximumDelay})
 - parser
   - Type: IParserModule
   - Default: ParserModule
-  - Parser for data.
 - crypto
   - Type: ICryptoModule
   - Default: CryptoModule
-  - Encrypts/decrypts messages/files; takes cipherKey.
+  - Handles encryption/decryption of messages/files.
+Takes cipherKey.
 See cryptoModule.

 #### cryptoModule

+Encrypts/decrypts messages/files.
+From 4.2.4 onward, algorithm configuration is supported.

-Encrypts/decrypts messages and files.
-From 4.2.4, algorithms can be configured.
-Options: legacy 128-bit and recommended 256-bit AES-CBC.
-If cryptoModule is not set but cipherKey is set in config, legacy encryption is used.
-For full setup and examples, see Encryption.
+- Options: legacy 128-bit encryption and recommended 256-bit AES-CBC.
+- If cryptoModule is not explicitly set and cipherKey is set in config, the client defaults to legacy encryption.
+- For configuration and examples, see Encryption docs.

 ##### Legacy encryption with 128-bit cipher key entropy

-No change needed to keep legacy.
+To keep legacy behavior, no changes are required.
 To use 256-bit AES-CBC, explicitly set it in PubNub config.

 ### Sample code